Matt8white/MQTT-PubSub-Dashboard/README.md

 ```
 #### Configure Graphite

-Update Graphite’s DATABASES dictionary definition with the settings for the
+Update Graphite’s databases dictionary definition with the settings for the
 PostgreSQL database created earlier by modifying `/etc/graphite/local_settings.py:
 ```
 DATABASES = {